FAAM-146/spif/docs/source/spif-doc.rst

 Although the SPIF standard was designed to address issues in a specific :ref:`application <motivation>`, its use is not limited to atmospheric particle data.
 Although metadata can be embedded within image files using formats such as `Exif <https://en.wikipedia.org/wiki/Exif>`_ or `XMP <https://en.wikipedia.org/wiki/Extensible_Metadata_Platform>`_, this can become unwieldy as the complexity of the metadata increases.
 As the netCDF4 structure is very flexible and the SPIF format tolerant of expanded vocabularies, arbitrary metadata and ancillary data can be included within a SPIF-compliant file alongside the image data.
 While particle image data is stored with a temporal resolution of nanoseconds, any convenient timestep recognised by the `CF Conventions <https://cfconventions.org>`_ is supported.

 In terms of the image data; multispectral or time-synchronised stereoscopic images for example could be included in a single ``<imager-1>/core/image`` variable by increasing the number of image dimensions before flattening.
-Unsynchronised but timestamped images can be stored in two seperate <imager> groups within the same file along with shared ancillary data.
+Unsynchronised but timestamped images can be stored in two separate <imager> groups within the same file along with shared ancillary data.

 An imaginary example may be storing data from a visible camera and a second that records laser-induced fluorescence images of an object undergoing a chemical reaction.
 Reagent parameters and laser pulse triggers and energies could be recorded in ancillary groups.
 One may construct a file structure as below that conforms to the :ref:`SPIF standard <spif-structure-basic>` structure.